Ibn al-Nadim: Al-Fihrist

 The Kitāb al-Fihrist (كتاب الفهرست) is a compendium of the knowledge and literature of tenth-century Islam referencing approx. 10,000 books and 2,000 authors.
 This crucial source of medieval Arabic-Islamic literature, informed by various ancient Hellenic and Roman civilizations, preserves from his own hand the names of authors, books and accounts otherwise entirely lost.
-Al-Fihrist is evidence of Al-Nadim's thirst for knowledge among the exciting sophisticated milieu of Baghdad's intellectual elite.
+Al-Fihrist is evidence of an-Nadim's thirst for knowledge among the exciting sophisticated milieu of Baghdad's intellectual elite.
 As a record of civilisation transmitted through Muslim culture to the West world, it provides unique classical material and links to other civilisations.

+In this work Buddhist influence is apparent through a title taking clear inspiration from Buddhist stories of the devadutta "messengers of death" as found in several jataka stories about the Buddha's previous lives.
+This example showcases that translations of Buddhist stories into Arabic took place within the Muslim community.